Were the nephilim extraterrestrials?

 The reason stars were made are given to us in several places in the Bible, not only in the well-known Psalm 19 but especially in the creation account.
 In Genesis 1:14 we read: “And God said, Let there be lights in the expanse of the heavens to divide between the day and the night.
 And let them be for signs, and for seasons, and for days and years.”

 Thus, God made the stars for mankind on Earth, not for another alien race “out there.”
-Add to this the sequence of creation (on the first day the Earth, and only on the fourth day the stars), and it is easy to see the thrust of the biblical testimony, that the purpose of creation is uniquely centered on this Earth.
+Add to this the sequence of creation (on Earth’s first day, and only on the fourth day the stars), and it is easy to see the thrust of the biblical testimony, that the purpose of Creation is uniquely centered on this Earth.

 More information